RJPearson94/terraform-provider-twilio/docs/resources/flex_plugin_configuration.md

 A `plugin` block supports the following:

-- `plugin_version_sid` - (Optional) The SID of the plugin version to associate with the configuration.
+- `plugin_version_sid` - (Mandatory) The SID of the plugin version to associate with the configuration.
 Changing this forces a new resource to be created

 ## Attributes Reference